tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Stoneborn.md

 - Entamba's Protection: When you take damage, you can take a Reaction to roll 1d12.
 Add your Constitution modifier to the number rolled and reduce the damage by that total.
 You can use this Reaction a number of times equal to your Proficiency Bonus, and regain all uses when you finish a Long Rest.

 %% maybe could use one more option? %%

+%% old option from previous iteration:
+- _Entamba's Dance (Sandborn only):_ You learn to mimic the shifting sands and blowing winds of your desert home.
+Your base movement speed increases to 35 feet.
+In addition, when a creature targets you with an attack, you can use your reaction to force that creature's attacks against you to be rolled with disadvantage until the start of your next turn.
+Once you use this ability, you cannot use it again until after you finish a short or a long rest.
+%%